Fenixherm/recipe-page-master/README.md

   How to use flex and grid a little bit better.

 - Your wisdom? :)
-  I'm still a begginner tough, but I know a little bit of HTML and CSS.
+  I'm still a begginner though, but I know a little bit of HTML and CSS.
 Still working on that.

 ### Built With